 Like I said, even the most complicated nursing relationships can be successful… if you are prepared and have support!
-Here are just a few of the struggles I had with my children, and I ended up breastfeeding the first two for the first year, and am currently six months in to exclusively breastfeeding the third.
+Here are just a few of the struggles I had with my children, and I ended up breastfeeding the first two for the first year (with some formula supplementation), and am currently eight months in to exclusively breastfeeding the third.

 Elimination diet • Two months in, my daughter’s poopy diapers started looking like someone dumped a cup of blood in them.
 I’m not exaggerating.
-I said this to the doctor, she seemed to think I was exaggerating, then my daughter pooped while there and after taking a look she sent us to the emergency room.
-There was so much blood she thought maybe something serious was wrong with her intestines.
+I said this to the doctor and she seemed to think I was exaggerating.
+Then my daughter pooped while there and after taking a look she sent us straight to the emergency room.
+There was so much blood she thought maybe something serious was wrong with her intestines and prepared us for a possible need for blood transfusion.
 We met with a few specialists and then I started an elimination diet.
 At first, I cut out all dairy, soy, nuts, eggs, wheat and shellfish.
 After weeks of slowly phasing ingredients back in, we learned she had a severe allergy to dairy (cow protein) and soy.
 I couldn’t eat any trace of it or her diaper was bright red.
 Did you know many english muffins have traces of dairy?
 I didn’t!